-Mr. ERNESTO ESPINALD (Taxi driver): (Through translator) It's horrible.
+ERNESTO ESPINALD: (Through translator) It's horrible.
 Horrible.
 All day there's too much traffic.
-Before, it was only in the morning, midday and afternoon, now, it's all-day long.
+Before, it was only in the morning, midday and afternoon, now it's all day long.

 FORERO: All over Caracas, shiny new SUVs, smoke-wheezing busses, trucks, and some of the oldest clunkers in Latin America - gas-guzzling, eight-cylinder wrecks jam the streets.
 What you have is a mess that's turned the roadways into perennial parking lots.

-FORERO: An attendant at a Texaco station checks under the hood of Maldecio Escatolini's(ph) Chevy Century.
+FORERO: An attendant at a Texaco station checks under the hood of Maurizio Escatolini's(ph) Chevy Century.
 Escatolini admits it's a car not known for its fuel economy.
-He fills his tank, it comes to a couple of dollars.
+He fills his tank; it comes to a couple of dollars.

-Mr. MANUEL ROSALES (Presidential Candidate, Venezuela): (Through translator) It has to be.
-Venezuela is a country rich in oil and it would be a great injustice for us to sell gasoline expensively to the people.
+MANUEL ROSALES: (Through translator) It has to be.
+Venezuela is a country rich in oil, and it would be a great injustice for us to sell gasoline expensively to the people.

 FORERO: If the subsidized gasoline were sold at market prices, it would bring in billions.
 But Venezuelans recall all too well the last time gasoline prices were dramatically hiked in 1989.

-Mr. LUIS SAPONTE (Caracas Resident): (Through translator) The gasoline here, is a gift.
+LUIS SAPONTE: (Through translator) The gasoline here, is a gift.
 I won't deny it.
 That's why you see cars with eight cylinders, SUVs and trucks.

 FORERO: Michael Pinfold(ph) is an economist in Caracas.
 He said that Venezuela would be better off spending its gasoline subsidies to promote mass transit.

-Mr. MICHAEL PINFOLD (Economist, Caracas): It's almost ten billion dollars a year - where you have cheap gasoline, where you have price controls for parking lots, and where people don't pay for their parking spaces in the streets.
+MICHAEL PINFOLD: It's almost $10 billion a year - where you have cheap gasoline, where you have price controls for parking lots, and where people don't pay for their parking spaces in the streets.

-FORERO: Jesus Fevas(ph), a cabby, is grateful for the cheap gas.
-He spends less than four dollars to fill the tank of his 26-year-old jalopy.
+FORERO: Jesus Bivas(ph), a cabby, is grateful for the cheap gas.
+He spends less than $4 to fill the tank of his 26-year-old jalopy.

-Mr. JESUS FEVAS (Taxi Driver): (Through translator) A liter gives me three or four kilometers, depending on the traffic.
+JESUS BIVAS: (Through translator) A liter gives me three or four kilometers, depending on the traffic.
 And if there's no traffic, it's better because the gasoline lasts even longer.